nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Note that outstanding fees will not change with the following cases:

-* Changing the lesson's rate.
-The change in lesson rate will only take effect from the date and time of change.
+* Changing the lesson's rates.
+The change in lesson rates will only take effect from the date and time of change.
 * Cancelling or uncancelling a lesson date that has passed.
 * Changing the start or end date of the lesson.
 * Changing the lesson's timing.